InternalError503/Qzip/README.md

 ========

 #### What it does:
-A simply .net based archive utility that allows fast creation or extractions of `*.zip` archives.
+A simple .net based archive utility that allows fast creation or extractions of `*.zip` archives.

 #### Why make it:
 I wanted something fast simple and down to the point without including a 3rd party library or tool like 7zip.